 When it comes to being prepared for this poison ivy season (it's closer than you think), it is essential to have some knowledge of basic poison ivy facts to keep yourself safe from the painful consequences of coming into contact with poisonous plants.
 When considering the potential effects of various poison plants, several questions might come to mind.

 "Am I Allergic to Poison Ivy?"

-According to Webmd.com, "Up to 85% of Americans are allergic to poison ivy, leaving at least 15% resistant to any reaction."
+According to WebMD, "Up to 85% of Americans are allergic to poison ivy, leaving at least 15% resistant to any reaction."

 "One of the main causes of poison ivy rash is obviously coming in contact with the poison ivy plant itself.
-Whether the leaves, stems, roots or berries, any contact with this plant will result in painful itching and burning irritation, as well as uncomfortable blisters.
-Direct contact will almost always result in the poison ivy rash unless taking an immunity supplement.
+Whether the leaves, stems, roots, or berries, any contact with this plant will result in painful itching and burning irritation, as well as uncomfortable blisters.
+Direct contact will almost always result in the poison ivy rash unless taking a supplement to reduce sensitivity.